 Finished the Gakuen Alice anime and now feel lost in a sea of unanswered questions?
 You’re not alone.
 Many fans reach the end of the 26-episode series and immediately realize the story is far from over.

-To continue the story where the Gakuen Alice anime’s canon plot leaves off, you should start reading the manga from Chapter 28.
-The anime adapts the source material up to around Chapter 27, which concludes the Christmas party and school festival storyline.
-The final episodes after this point are largely anime-original filler content.
+To continue the story where the Gakuen Alice anime’s canon plot leaves off, you should start reading the

 Key Facts

-- Anime-Manga Divergence Point: The anime’s main story concludes around Chapter 27 of the manga, right after the festival arc.
+- Anime-Manga Divergence Point: The anime’s main story concludes around Chapter 27 of the

-- Vast Unadapted Content: The manga consists of 180 chapters, meaning the 26-episode anime covers less than 15% of the total plot.
+manga consists of 180 chapters, meaning the 26-episode anime covers less than 15% of the total plot.- Tonal Shift: The

-- Tonal Shift: The manga is significantly darker and more mature than its lighthearted anime adaptation, exploring themes of trauma and violence.
+manga is significantly darker and more mature than its lighthearted anime adaptation, exploring themes of trauma and violence.- Completed Story: The

-- Completed Story: The manga series was completed in 2013, providing a full narrative with a conclusive ending that the anime lacks.
+manga series was completed in 2013, providing a full narrative with a conclusive ending that the anime lacks.- No Season 2: As of 2026, there has been no official announcement for a second season, making the

-Where Does the Gakuen Alice Anime End in the Manga?
+Where Does the Gakuen Alice Anime End in the Manga ?

 It is crucial to understand that the final few episodes of the anime diverge into “anime-original” or “filler” content.
-This material is not present in the manga created by Tachibana Higuchi.
-Therefore, jumping straight to Chapter 28 ensures you are following the original, intended plot without any confusion from the anime’s unique ending.
-This transition allows for a seamless continuation of the core narrative.
+This material is not present in the

 Following this path allows you to dive right into the next phase of Mikan Sakura’s adventure at Alice Academy.
 But before you jump ahead, there’s a critical question to consider.
 Are you sure you’re getting the full story by skipping the first 27 chapters?